 At NYU Langone’s Perlmutter Cancer Center, the goal of breast cancer screening is to identify cancer early, when it can be most effectively treated.
-The most important benefit of early detection is the improved chance of recovery.
+The important benefit of early detection is that it can lead to the most effective treatment.

 Early detection may also mean that you require less extensive treatment and experience fewer side effects.